 If you wish to have your electrical systems tested professionally, you should ensure that those doing the work are competent.
 This can be done by using electrical contractors who belong to either the Electrical Contractors' Association or to the National Inspection Council for Electrical Installation Contracting (NICEIC).
 However, portable appliance testing can be carried out by a trained, competent person who need not be a qualified electrician.

 Keep a record of all the testing and maintenance that has been carried out.
 In the event of an accident involving the electrical systems on your premises, this record should enable you to demonstrate that you have complied with your duty of maintenance under the regulations.

-Health and Safety legislation is an area that has been targeted by disreputable firms trying to sell products and services.
-Do not be intimidated by sales people who may be misrepresenting the Regulations in an attempt to win your custom.
-Remember, in particular, that the Regulations do not general specify what materials you must use, what tests you should undertake or how often you should undertake them.
+Health and safety legislation is an area that has been targeted by disreputable firms trying to sell products and services.
+Do not be intimidated by sales people who may be misrepresenting the regulations in an attempt to win your custom.
+Remember, in particular, that the regulations do not generally specify what materials you must use, what tests you should undertake or how often you should undertake them.